Toys and stuff

 Where is the best place for my rabbit to sleep?

-Rabbits like to rest in places of shelter where they can stay out of sight and harms way.
-They prefer a place where they can keep an eye on what's going on, away from busy corridors and noise.
-Avoid places that can get very hot or cold like a conservatory or where there is a draft.
+Rabbits like to snooze in places with shelter where they can stay out of harm's way.
+They prefer a place where they can keep an eye on what is going on, away from busy corridors and noise.
+They prefer to relax in hideout toys with more than one escape route.